AetherInteractiveLtd/Tina/README.md

 We use <img src="assets/etc/roact.png" width="20" style="transform: translateY(3px)"> [**Roact**](https://roblox.github.io/roact/) as our UI framework [for now](https://github.com/AetherInteractiveLtd/Tina).

 ## Design Principles

 Tina focuses on providing an abstract instance-less server-side development experience, letting clients render and compute any of their necessary data with minor server correction where necessary.

 ## Contributing

+We welcome any contributions to Tina, whether it be bug reports, feature requests, or code contributions.
+Please read [Contributing](.github/CONTRIBUTING.md) the [Code of Conduct](.github/CODE_OF_CONDUCT.md) before contributing.